swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 ![Delete Cache In GitHub UI](delete-caches-in-github-ui.png)

-## Using Self-Hosted GitHub Action Runners With RunsOn
+## Using Self-Hosted GitHub Actions Runners With RunsOn

 Sometimes your project is too big and the GitHub Actions runner runs out of memory.
 Or maybe you just want better CI times.